How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 Over to You

-Once you have your vision statement, relentlessly communicate it both internally and externally.
+Once you have your vision statement, relentlessly communicate it internally and externally.
 Your vision statement won’t do any good if no one knows what it is.
 Ideally, you’d also implement a strategic framework to help track progress in achieving the key aspects of your vision.

-Your framework should hold and track your goals, and break them down further into manageable pieces with initiatives and action items.
+Your framework should hold and track your goals, and break them down into manageable pieces with initiatives and action items.
+Although the visioning process can take some time, the benefits are worth it.

-Although the visioning process can take some time – the benefits are worth it.
-Like your mission statement and your organizational values, your vision statement is part of the foundation your organization stands on.
+Like your mission statement and organizational values, your vision statement is part of your organization’s foundation.

 Organizations with strong and lived visions, missions, and values usually perform better than those without.
+Good luck!

 Choose Donorbox as your donation system and check out our Nonprofit blog for more nonprofit resources and tips.